UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA): Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 4 seed UConn Huskies (26-8) look to advance to the Sweet 16 of the NCAA Tournament when they face the No. 5 seed Saint Mary's Gaels (27-7) on Sunday at 6:10 PM.
+The No. 4 seed UConn Huskies (26-8) look to punch their ticket to the Sweet 16 in an NCAA Tournament second-round matchup against the No. 5 seed Saint Mary's Gaels (27-7) on Sunday at MVP Arena, starting at 6:10 PM.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Saint Mary's (CA) matchup in this article.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Saint Mary's (CA) matchup in this article.

 UConn vs. Saint Mary's (CA) Game Info